-The Student Ministry Team is composed of juniors and seniors who serve as mentors to the 8th and 9th graders.
-Once a month, student ministers meet with eighth and ninth-graders in their religion classes to help them adjust to high school.
-In a program that begins with a four-day summer workshop and continues into the school year, team members receive training in small-group leadership, communication techniques and other ministry skills.
-The student ministers meet monthly for faith sharing.
+The Student Ministry Team is composed of juniors and seniors who serve as mentors to underclassmen.
+Once a month, student ministers meet with eighth and ninth graders in their religion classes to help them adjust to high school.
+In a program that begins with a three-day summer workshop and continues into the school year, team members receive training in small-group leadership, prayer experiences, liturgy planning, communication techniques, conflict resolution and other ministry skills.
+The student ministers meet monthly for faith sharing and planning.

 Spiritual Growth Program